Sustainable Cities Institute

 The Sustainable Cities Institute provides convening opportunities, direct technical assistance and leadership training for cities to mitigate and adapt to the effects of a changing climate.
 We help cities identify and implement proven strategies to preserve clean air, clean water, and clean land.

-At the National League of Cities, SCI has unparalleled access to elected officials in more than 19,000 cities, villages and towns that it represents.
+At the National League of Cities, SCI helps elected officials in more than 19,000 cities, villages and towns identify and pursue the strategies that work best for them and for their residents.
 Our programs develop local political leadership that will put America on a path that is more environmentally, economically, and socially sustainable.

 The Sustainable Cities Institute is proud to be part of the SolSmart team, helping cities throughout the United States capitalize on a booming solar energy market and providing citizens the option of more affordable and accessible renewable energy.
 SolSmart, funded by U.S. Department of Energy, is designed to nationally recognize local solar achievements.
 Additionally, SolSmart will empower new communities to become solar leaders and achieve national designation through no-cost technical assistance provided by the Sustainable Cities Institute and a team of national solar experts.
 Our team will work with elected officials, city staff, and community members to help cities update their solar processes using established best practices.

 Leadership in Community Resilience

 The Leadership in Community Resilience program brings together a cohort of cities to share their experiences and advance local resilience efforts.
 Now in its second year, the program promotes peer learning and offers a network of technical assistance partners to strengthen public engagement, train staff, improve resource management practices, and more.

 Building Institutional Leadership, Public Support and Political Will for Climate Solutions in the United States.